Oak Ridge National Laboratory

 After earning a bachelor’s degree in history and mass communications (with an emphasis in print journalism) from East Tennessee State University with honors and receiving scholarships in journalism and leadership, Scott accepted a position as a jack-of-all-trades person at a weekly newspaper in Northwest Georgia.
 There he was a writer, editor, and photographer.

 He went on to serve in the capacities of editor, publications analyst, writer, and video producer for various entities in the corporate world, beginning with Martin Marietta/Lockheed Martin in Oak Ridge, Tennessee.
-Following that time, he was in communications at Philips Consumer Electronics, Siemens Medical Solutions, and Husqvarna Turf Care Company.
+Later, he was in communications at Philips Consumer Electronics, Siemens Medical Solutions, and Husqvarna Turf Care Company.

 Scott studied science writing in the journalism graduate program at the University of Tennessee.